wanghailei/sror/action_view.md

 In an ERB template, the ``debug`` method can be used to display the contents of the session, the details of the parameters, and the current response.

+### Expose one instance variable per Action

+The way Rails makes data from controllers available to views is ==by copying the *instance variables of the controller* into the view code as *instance variables with the same name*==.

+The way to get the most of Rails’ design without creating a problem is to adopt two conventions:

+- ==Expose exactly one instance variable from any given action, ideally named for the resource or resources being manipulated by the route to that action.== For example, the `widget` `show` page should only expose `@widget`. ==The key situation to avoid is exposing multiple instance variables that collectively represent the resource rather than creating a single instance variable (and perhaps a new model class) to do so.==

+- There are there exceptions: when a view requires access to reference data, like a list of country codes, when the view needs access to global context, like the currently logged-in user, or when there is UI state that is persisted across page refreshes, such as the currently selected tab in a tab navigation control.

 ## Helper